qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 ## Diagnosis and scope

-Variable timing and missing observations are not the principal obstacle: DM-only learning succeeded with both.
-The full condition mixture is sufficient to block discovery, even with fixed duration.
+Variable timing and missing observations are not an absolute obstacle: most DM-only seeds learned with both, but multiseed reliability was poor.
+The full condition mixture poses a stronger problem, even with fixed duration.
 RM and NM comprise 75% of training and make episodic encoding unnecessary or slightly harmful, while the useful DM signal is sparse and delayed.
 Removing sampling variance does not by itself escape the nonboundary solution.

 These are exploratory synthetic simulations.
-The fixed-duration DM result now uses ten seeds, but the variable-DM replication and selected 400-epoch full-mixture intervention remain in progress.
-The progress-policy screen failed.
+The fixed- and variable-duration DM results now use ten seeds each; only the fixed-duration condition passes all criteria.
+The selected 400-epoch full-mixture intervention remains in progress, and the progress-policy screen failed.
 The situation record is exact and one memory slot is reserved for each earlier event.
 The result demonstrates basic computational feasibility, not a confirmed full-task effect or a human mechanism.
 Complete methods, learning curves, limitations, and next experiments are in [`experiment_report.html`](experiment_report.html).